hypi-universe/hypi-cli-react-example/README.md

 2. Run ```hypi init``` to initialize your app or refernece an existing domain .hypi folder will be created with `app.yaml`, `instance.yaml` and `schema.graphql`
 3. Write your schema inside `schema.graphql`
-4. Write your queries and mutations inside `/src/graphql` and then run `hypi sync` to generate the Reactjs schema The full generated schema will be inside .hypi folder `/.hypi/generated-schema.graphql`
+4. Write your queries and mutations inside `/src/graphql` and then run `hypi sync reactjs` to generate the Reactjs schema The full generated schema will be inside .hypi folder `/.hypi/generated-schema.graphql`

 5. The genearted graphql ReactJs schema will be inside `/src/generated/graphql.ts`